RX-M/classfiles/ssh-setup.md

 <img alt="auth" width="700px" src="./images/m01.png"/>

-Click on the [OK] button to start your SSH session.
+Click on the [ OK ] button to start your SSH session.

 ### Windows PuTTY SSH

-Now that you have converted the pem file to a ppk file, you are ready to use PuTTY.
+Once you have converted the pem file to a ppk file, you are ready to use PuTTY.
 Open putty and type connection information in the "Host Name" text field:

 - The user name for ubuntu VMs running in the cloud is "ubuntu"